vmware-tanzu/cross-cluster-connectivity/README.md

 This project aims to provide cross-cluster service discovery and connectivity even when:

-1. Service type:LoadBalancer is unavailable, or prohibitively expensive if used per-service
+1. Service type:LoadBalancer is too expensive to use for every Service
 2. Pod and ClusterIP CIDR blocks are identical on all clusters
 3. Users do not have permissions to edit public DNS records
 4. Clusters do not follow the rules of [Namespace